maximilionus/telegram-dark-shell/README.md

 # Main Information
-**Dark Shell** is a minimalistic, dark color theme for Telegram clients on Windows, Linux, macOS, iOS and Android platforms.
+**Dark Shell** is a minimalistic dark theme for Telegram clients on Windows, Linux, macOS, iOS and Android platforms.
 This repository contains all source files and releases for this theme.

 # Installation